Diffusion World Model: Future Modeling Beyond Step-by-Step Rollout for Offline Reinforcement Learning: Diffusion World Model

-where $\ahat_{t+H} = \pi(\shat_{t+H})$ and $\Qhat$ is the proxy value function. \looseness=-1 \end{definition} We employ this expansion to compute the target value in TD learning, see Algorithm~\ref{algo:diffusion_mbrl}.
-This mechanism is key to the success of our algorithm and has several appealing properties. \looseness=-1 \begin{enumerate}[leftmargin=1em] \item In deploying the standard model-based value expansion~(MVE, \citet{feinberg2018model}), the imagined trajectory is derived by recursively querying the one-step dynamics model $f_\theta(s_{t+1}, r_t | s_t, a_t)$, which is the root cause of error accumulation.
-As an advantage over MVE, our DWM generates the imagined trajectory (without actions) as a whole. \item More interestingly, MVE uses the policy predicted action $\ahat_t = \pi(\hat{s}_t)$ when querying $f_\theta$.
+where $\ahat_{t+H} = \pi(\shat_{t+H})$ and $\Qhat(\shat_{t+H}, \ahat_{t+H})$ is the proxy value for the final state-action pair. \looseness=-1 \end{definition} We employ this expansion to compute the target value in TD learning, see Algorithm~\ref{algo:diffusion_mbrl}.
+This mechanism is key to the success of our algorithm and has several appealing properties. \looseness=-1 \begin{enumerate}[leftmargin=1em] \item In deploying the standard model-based value expansion~(MVE, \citet{feinberg2018model}), the imagined trajectory is derived by recursively querying the one-step dynamics model $p_\text{one}(s_{t+1}, r_t | s_t, a_t)$, which is the root cause of error accumulation.
+As an advantage over MVE, our DWM generates the imagined trajectory (without actions) as a whole. \item More interestingly, MVE uses the policy predicted action $\ahat_t = \pi(\hat{s}_t)$ when querying $p_\text{one}$.
 This can be viewed as an on-policy value estimation of $\pi$ in a simulated environment.
 In contrast, Diffusion-MVE operates in an off-policy manner, as $\pi$ does not influence the sampling process.
 As we will explore in Section~\ref{sec:expr}, the off-policy diffusion-MVE excels in offline RL, significantly surpassing the performance of one-step-MVE.
-We will now delve into two interpretations of this, each from a unique perspective. \end{enumerate}
+We will now delve into two interpretations of this, each from a unique perspective. \end{enumerate} \paragraph{(a)} Our approach can be viewed as a policy iteration algorithm, alternating between policy evaluation (Algorithm~\ref{algo:diffusion_mbrl} line 7-9) and policy improvement (line 10) steps.
+Here, $\Qhat^H_\text{diff}$ is the estimator of the policy value function $Q^\pi$, with adjustable lookahead horizon $H$ and pessimistic or optimistic estimation through changing $g_\text{eval}$.
+Parameterized $Q_\phi$ is optimized towards the target $\Qhat^H_\text{diff}$ through a mean squared error.
+In the context of offline RL, TD learning often lead to overestimation of $Q^\pi$~\cite{thrun2014issues, kumar2020conservative}.
+This is because $\pi$ might produce out-of-distribution actions, leading to erroneous values for $\Qhat$, and the policy is defined to maximize $\Qhat$.
+Such overestimation negatively impacts the generalization capability of the resulting policy when it is deployed online.
+To mitigate this, a broad spectrum of offline RL methods apply various forms of regularization to the value function~\cite{garg2023extreme, kostrikov2021offline, kumar2020conservative}, to ensure the resulting policy remains close to the data.
+As the DWM is trained exclusively on offline data, it can be seen as a synthesis of the behavior policy that generates the offline dataset.
+In other words, diffusion-MVE introduces a type of \emph{\textbf{value regularization for offline RL through generative modeling}}.